patricksonnenberg/gender-inclusive-pronoun-coref/README.md

 ### Step 6: Add word embeddings
 Note: the embeddings will need to be downloaded separately.
 The line to download FastText is found at the top of `main.py`.

+GloVe embeddings can be downloaded [here](https://nlp.stanford.edu/projects/glove/).

 `glove/{embeddings}` is where the GloVe embeddings should be saved.
 The code can handle 50d, 100d, 200d, and 300d embeddings.